 By taking your child to a dentist early in life, you can learn about how your child’s individual teeth should be developing, and how to spot warning signs of any possible problems before they develop.
 Preventing bad habits, like thumb-sucking and fingernail-biting, can help to prevent orthodontic problems from developing.

 Our Denver, CO dentists have begun orthodontic treatment on children as young as six years old.
-While this is not often the case, you can rest assured that your child’s smile is in good hands with Dr. Redfearn.
-He has completed advanced training in orthodontics, Invisalign®, and the growth and development of children’s smiles.
+While this is not often the case, you can rest assured that your child’s smile is in good hands with Dr. Trent and Dr. Ryan.
+They have completed advanced training in orthodontics, Invisalign®, and the growth and development of children’s smiles.

 Should your child develop crooked teeth, an early start on orthodontics can make the teeth-straightening experience go by faster and with less discomfort.
 The dentists at Fit to Smile will help you decide the optimum time for braces for your son or daughter.

 Our goal is to make our patients, no matter their age, as comfortable as possible.
 Our family dentistry team is absolutely dedicated to your child’s health and happiness.
 From the moment you walk into our comfortable office, we will work to put you and your little one at ease.
 We provide an uplifting and encouraging environment, where your child’s dental experience can be enhanced through education, patience, and gentleness.